TIGER-AI-Lab/QuickCodec/README.md

 QuickCodec is ojnly just getting started!
 As our lab is always working on (long) video, we will continue to add new features and remove sharp edges.

+- Pull in qwen_procesing to this library, as it is the last bottleneck after accelerating prefill and loading.
 - Support more sparse access patterns, I.e. a seek-if-needed design.
 - Add more elegant handling of shared memory.
 - Add long lived workers.